argoverse/av2-api/README.md

 ## TL;DR

-- Install the API: `pip install av2`
+- Install the API: `bash conda/install.sh`
 - Read the [instructions](DOWNLOAD.md) to download the data.

 ## Overview